GSA/ficam-playbooks/_fpki/3_fpki_truststores.md

     href: '#what-federal-pki-certificate-policies-are-trusted-by-adobe-and-how-do-i-view-them'
 ---

-This is a high-level overview of trust stores (also called *certificate stores* or *key stores*) and a list of commonly used trust stores and settings.
+This page provides a high-level overview of PKI trust stores (also called *certificate stores* or *key stores*).
+It also has a list of public trust stores and settings.

 ### What Is a Trust Store?
 Millions of public key certificates are issued to people and devices around the world.
 Certificates constantly change as some are revoked and others are issued&mdash;far too many for you to maintain an up-to-date list.